 Corrie ten Boom used to recite a little couplet: “Worry is an old man with bended head, carrying a load of feathers which he thinks are lead.”
-She understood that anxiety is ultimately foolish because it concerns that which isn’t.
-It lives in a future that can’t be foreseen.
-It deals in what-if’s and could-be’s, speculation and possibility.
-As long as we dwell on the worst-case scenario, we guarantee our own misery, for an extensive catalog of calamity is always within reach of the imagination.
+She understood that anxiety is foolish because it concerns that which isn’t.
+It lives in an imaginary future.
+It deals in speculation and possibility.
+As long as we dwell on the worst-case scenario, we guarantee our own misery because an extensive catalog of calamity is always within reach of the imagination.

 And how many office hours have those lilies put in?
 How many dues have they paid?
 Have you ever seen a lily suffering through an anxiety attack?
-They neither toil nor spin.
+They don’t second guess their purpose or put off their tasks.
 They simply sway in the breeze, reaching heavenward toward the source of their water and sunshine and sustenance.
-They do neither more nor less than they were designed to do, and what they were designed to do is to glorify God.
-May you and I glorify God with the same simple eloquence.
+They do what they were designed to do, and what they were designed to do is to glorify God.
+May you and I glorify God with the same simplicity.

-Yet the greater point is that God values you so much more than a lily.
-The lily is merely something He created for your pleasure, for you’re the one that bears His image.
-If He cares for each petal or stem that blooms and fades within a season, how much more does He care for you?
-How much does He take to heart the things that cause you anxiety?
+More importantly, may we understand that God values us so much more than a lily.
+The lily is merely something He created for our pleasure because we’re the ones who bear His image.
+If He cares for each petal or stem that blooms and fades within a season, how much more does He care for you and me?
+How much does He take to heart the things that cause us anxiety?

 He took the answer to that question and displayed it on a cross two thousand years ago.
 He would never suffer and die for the same children He planned to neglect.

-And God reminds us of this truth over and over again in Scripture.
-When the enemies of worry and anxiety attack, we can hold fast to these promises and encouragements from God’s Word (and many more!) to win the battle:
+And God reminds us of this truth throughout Scripture.
+When the enemies of worry and anxiety attack, we can hold fast to these promises from God’s Word (and many more!) to win the battle.